 We strive for sustainability, so we advocate second hand or rented commercial kitchen equipment wherever we can, but we understand that this isn’t always practical for your business.
 Our ultimate guide to commercial kitchen equipment highlights the recommended utensils and appliances needed for running a dark kitchen.
 The guide explores the benefits of buying or renting equipment and lists our favourite new and used goods suppliers.

 Choose Your Ordering Platform

 An external influence on your business success is the online food delivery service that you employ.
-Food ordering platforms remove the stresses of accepting food orders while you’re busy, payment hassle, allocating drivers to deliveries and well, delivery platforms also act as great promotion!
+Food delivery companies and ordering platforms remove the stresses of accepting food orders while you’re busy, payment hassle, allocating delivery drivers to orders and well, delivery platforms also act as great promotion for small businesses!

 The most commonly used online food ordering platforms in the UK right now are JustEat, Deliveroo and Uber Eats.